Synopsis

 -R, --repackage

 Repackage contents of the package without rebuilding the package.
-This is useful if you forgot a depend or install file in your PKGBUILD and the build itself will not change.
+This is useful if you forgot, for example, a dependency or install file in your PKGBUILD and the build itself will not change.

 -s, --syncdeps